 This post contains affiliate links and is sponsored by LIV Body.

 Mixed Berry Protein Crisp

-- 3/4 cup (90g) vegan protein powder* I used LIV Body Lean Vegan Protein in Frosted Oatmeal Cookie, code NOEXCUSES for 20% off
+3/4 cup (90g) vegan protein powder* (I used LIV Body Lean Vegan Protein in Frosted Oatmeal Cookie, code SARAHWILKINS for free shipping!)

 - 1 tsp. ground cinnamon